dot-star/dot-star/README.md

     $ rm *
     cowardly refusing to run `rm' with a dangerous wildcard

+### Watch a directory for changes using `wd` and run a test suite

+    $ while :; do wd; phpunit MyTest.php; done

 ### Debug a jq filter

     $ jq api_response.json
     (opens an interactive fzf window for debugging a jq filter)

 ![](screenshots/jq.png)

 ### View git stashes

     $ list
-    (opens an interactive fzf window for viewing git stashes in the current repository)
+    (opens an interactive fzf stash preview window for viewing git stashes in the current repository)

+### Apply a git stash

+    $ pop
+    (opens an interactive fzf stash preview window for selecting a git stash to apply)

 ### Rename file using one parameter